-Include wheat, rye, oats, and barley cut and to be cut for dry hay.
+Include barley, oats, proso millet, rye, and wheat cut and to be cut for dry hay.
 This acreage must also be recorded as planted to the specific crop(s) (or under Other Crops, Item Code 848 of the June Area Survey questionnaire if the crop is not preprinted in Section D).
 Exclude straw baled after the grains were harvested.